Asana/devrel-examples/javascript/pkce_oauth/README.md

 </body>
 ```

 Let's add some basic style to our loading icon.
-An animated loading icon is the heart of any quality app:
+An animated loading icon is the heart of any quality app, but feel free
+to skip this if you'd like:

 ```html
     ...